Battle of Maiwand: The retreat to Kandahar (27–28 July 1880)

 Word of the disaster reached Kandahar the following day and a relief force was dispatched.
 This met the retreating force at Kokeran.

-The British were routed, but managed a withdrawal due to their own efforts and the apathy of the Afghans.
-Of the 2,476 British troops engaged, the British and Indian force lost 21 officers and 948 soldiers killed, and eight officers and 169 men were wounded: the Grenadiers lost 64% of their strength and the 66th lost 62%, including twelve officers, of those present (two companies being detached); the cavalry losses were much smaller.
-British and Indian regimental casualties (listed by brigade) were:
+The British were routed but managed a withdrawal due to their own efforts and the apathy of the Afghans.
+Of the 2,476 British troops engaged, the British and Indian force lost 1,200 men.
+The Grenadiers lost 64% of their strength and the 66th lost 62%, including twelve officers.
+Of those present (two companies being detached) the cavalry losses were much smaller.
+British and Indian regimental casualties were: